CAP2-TEAM2/takealook-sdk/README.md

 ### For 10 sec.
 For 10 seconds, this server doesn't return anything.
 This server get a data for avg. of user's pose(roll, yaw, pitch, etc.)
-The average move a new data by applying ???.
+The average move a new data by applying Exponential Moving Average.

 ### After 10 sec.
 After 10 seconds, this server returns a result value that `[brightness, face distance, blink per 10 sec., shoulder roll, turtle neck, gesture]`